 You may also like these articles

-How To Tell If a Bulgari Bracelet is Real or Fake – Tutorial With Photo
+How To Spot Fake Cartier Jewelry – Tutorial With Photo

 The mod subculture, which emerged in the 1960s, greatly influenced the fashion and jewelry of the era.
 Mod-inspired jewelry is characterized by geometric shapes, bright colors, and unconventional materials.
 Plastic, enamel, and lucite were commonly used to create oversized, statement pieces like bangles, earrings, and pendants.